dipankar1311/Tagore/README.md

 Phase I
 In this phase of implementation we have tried to cover below
-1. Instead of live meeting/call, we have considerd recorded meeting/call (As we dont have access to internal code base of speech to text module of vociea)
+1. Instead of live meeting/call, we have considerd recorded meeting/call
 2. Considered screen shared content as the only feed to speech to text engine

 Deviation from actual flow:
-1. Instead of Voicea speech to text engine we have used google speech to text engine
+1. We have used google speech to text engine
 2. Used google vision API for OCR